-If you enjoyed this Lemony Almond Flour Muffin recipe, you might also want to check out my Almond Flour Chocolate Cookies, my Almond Flour Chocolate Cake, and my Almond Flour Peanut Butter Cookies.
+If you enjoyed this Lemony Almond Flour Muffin recipe, you might also want to check out my Almond Flour Chocolate Cookies, my Almond Flour Chocolate Cake, my Almond Flour Peanut Butter Cookies, or my Almond Flour Oatmeal Cookies.
 I also use almond flour in my French Yogurt Cake with Almonds recipe and this fantastic Easy Lemon Ricotta Cake.

 Other Puff Pastry Recipes

 Have an extra sheet of puff pastry in your refrigerator?
 You can use it for my Puff Pastry Cinnamon Rolls with Apple or my Salmon Wellington.
 If you have the round version of pre-made puff pastry dough, try my Baked Brie with Fig Jam or one of my favorite all-time recipes, this Antipasto Stromboli.

 - 2 1/4 c. almond flour (200g)

 - 1/4 t. kosher salt